-Law No. 13,787/2018, enacted in December 2018, addresses the digitalisation, retention, storage and handling of patients' records.
+Law No 13,787/2018, enacted in December 2018, addresses the digitalisation, retention, storage and handling of patients' records.
 The law establishes that the records of all patients must be digitalised, and the physical files discarded, unless they have historical value.
 The digitalised records may be deleted 20 years after the last update.

-Furthermore, within clinical trials, ANVISA's Board of Directors Resolution RDC 09/2015 and Resolution No. 466/2012 of the National Council of Health provide that the data and privacy of clinical trial participants shall be protected.
+Furthermore, within clinical trials, ANVISA's Board of Directors Resolution RDC 09/2015 and Resolution No 466/2012 of the National Council of Health provide that the data and privacy of clinical trial participants shall be protected.

-Once the LGPD is in force, health data will be treated as sensitive personal data and the processing thereof will be subject to stricter rules, as noted above.
+With the LGPD in force, health data is being treated as sensitive personal data and the processing thereof is subject to stricter rules, as noted above.